young170/Graph_Theory/assignments/HW1.md

 Since $v_0$ has degree at least $\delta$ because either it is the min-degree vertex or not, there must be at least $\delta$ distinct vertices adjacent to $v_0$.

-However, since the path $v_0, v_1, \ldots, v_k$ has length less than $\delta$, not all of these adjacent vertices can be included in the path.
+However, since the path $v_0, v_1, \ldots, v_k$ has length less than $\delta$, not all of these adjacent vertices are included in the path.

 Hence, there must be at least one vertex adjacent to $v_0$ that is not in the path.

+This step is can be repeated until the length of the path is $\delta$ because each vertex has at least $\delta$ adjacent vertices.

-By adding this vertex to the path, we obtain a longer path, contradicting the assumption that $v_0, v_1, \ldots, v_k$ was the longest path.
+By adding these vertices to the path, we obtain a path of at least length $\delta$, contradicting the assumption that the length of the longest path was less than $\delta$.

 $\therefore$ There exists a path of length at least $\delta$.